How do I change the font used by my web browser?

 - From the

 - In the window that opens, you may choose the web page font or the plain text font (used where fixed-width fonts are specified).
-In the drop-down box next to "Language script:", you can change the character set for which you are selecting the font.
+In the drop-down box next to "Language script:", you can change the character set used for the particular font.

 Firefox for Windows